of the flange?

 If you want to take your chances and try a radial-spoked front wheel, I would advise avoiding using thick spokes and very high tension.
 Since front wheels are generally pretty trouble-free compared with rears, you don't need super-high tension on a front wheel that uses a reasonable number of spokes.

 [Another note from John Allen: I don't recommend leaving spokes slacker than their optimum.
-If you use the thin spokes, you can raise them to their optimum tension without their putting undue stress on a competent hub.]
+If you use thin spokes, you can raise them to their optimum tension without their putting undue stress on the hub.]

-Wheels with hub brakes and drive wheels should never be radially spoked.
-Due to the near-perpendicular angle of the spoke to the hub's tangent, any torque applied at the hub of a radial spoked wheel will result in a very great increase in spoke tension, almost certainly causing hub or spoke failure.
+Drive wheels and wheels with hub brakes should never be radially spoked.
+Due to the near-perpendicular angle of the spoke to the hub's tangent, any torque applied at the hub of a radial-spoked wheel will result in a very great increase in spoke tension, almost certainly causing hub or spoke failure.

 [Yet another note from John Allen: I have seen such a wheel.
 To protect the guilty, I will not say who built it.
 No, it wasn't Sheldon.
 A friend and I inspected the bike.
 He held the front brake and pushed down on a pedal with his foot.
 The spokes of the rear wheel changed angle noticeably, pinging as they rotated in the spoke holes of the hub, and ringing with rising musical pitch like an electric guitar when the player pulls up on the tremolo bar.]